yyzTom/ai-rag-chatbot/README.md

 ## Usage
 Follow these steps to run the application locally:
-1. Start the FastAPI backend server (runs on http://localhost:8000)
+1. Start the FastAPI backend server
-2. Start the Vue 3 frontend development server (Vite default port 5173)
+2. Start the Vue 3 frontend development server
 3. Open `http://localhost:5173` in your web browser to access the chat interface

 ## Roadmap